Towards a Coq-verified Chain of Esterel Semantics: Microstep Semantics Esterel.Semantics.Microstep -2mm

 We define a \emph{total} microstate as a microstate where the information is maximal, that is, no input color still contains $\bot$ and all output colors are either $\whiteAll$ or $\black k$ for some~$k$.

-\paragraph{Connection between states and microstates} The microstep semantics can be connected to the state one as follows: starting from a term $\term p$ (that is, an inert command~$p$ or an active state~$\state p$) we build a starting microstate representing the state of computation at the start of the instant.
-Then, after setting the input color, we let the microstep semantics make the term evolve until reaching maximal information.
-Finally, we convert back the final state into a term.
-This is shown on Fig.~\ref{fig:state-microstate}.
+\paragraph*{Connection between states and microstates} The microstep semantics can be related to the state semantics as follows: starting from a term $\term p$ (that is, an inactive statement~$p$ or an active state~$\state p$) we build a starting microstate representing the state of computation at the beginning of the instant.
+Then, after setting its input color, we let the microstep semantics make this microstate evolve until reaching maximal information.
+Finally, we convert the final microstate back into a term.
+This is shown on Figure~\ref{fig:state-microstate}, where dashed arrows are function application and full arrows represent the microstep semantics.

-The difference between \texttt{from\_cmd} and \texttt{from\_state} only lies in how Sel is computed: in \texttt{from\_cmd}, it is always set to $-$ whereas in a state the active parts have Sel$⁺$.
+The difference between \fromstmtName{} and \fromstateName\marginlink[\#from_stmt]{Esterel.Semantics.Microstate}{-2mm} only lies in how Sel is computed: in \fromstmtName, it is always Sel$^-$ whereas in \fromstateName{} the active parts of a state~$\state p$ have Sel$^+$.
 In particular, the overall structure is the same (the one of $p$) and the output colors are also identical.
-These output colors represent the statically computed possible return codes for each statement and sub-statement. \todoLR{Explain that this describes the circuit layout?} Notice that these \texttt{from\_*} functions perform the computation of the Sel wire.
+These output colors represent the statically-computed possible completion codes for each statement and sub-statement and thus, give the number of completion wires in the final circuit.
+Notice that the \fromstmtName{} and \fromstateName{} functions perform the computation of the Sel wire.

-The \texttt{to\_term} function converts back a microstate into a term.
-It is well-defined only for maximal microstates, since otherwise we do not know which parts are active or not (\eg, $\go \Tpause \black 1$ should become $\state{\Spause}$ whereas $\nogo \Tpause \whiteAll$ should become $\Spause$).
-It also performs the role of the Kill wire by killing any pausing parallel branch that needs it, that is, replacing it with its base statement.
+The \totermName{} function converts a microstate back into a term.
+It is well-defined only for microstates with maximal information, since otherwise we do not know which parts are active or not.
+For example, $\go \Tpause \black 1$ should become $\state{\Spause}$ whereas $\nogo \Tpause \whiteAll$ should become $\Spause$, so that we cannot translate $\Sin \Tpause \Sout$ in a meaningful way.
+This function also performs the effect of the Susp and Kill wires of~\cite{Berry:ConstructiveSemanticsOfPureEsterel} by either freezing subterms (that is, reverting back to the state at the beginning of the instant) or killing a pausing parallel branch (that is, replacing it with its base statement) whenever the other branch raises a trap.